-Relocating to London – What You need to Know
+London Relocation – What You need to Know

-So, you have been offered your dream job in London or your present employer has asked you to work in their London office or maybe you are an entrepreneur looking to target the European market?
+So, you have been offered your dream job in London, or maybe your current employer has asked you to work in their London office.
+You could be an entrepreneur looking to target the UK and European market?